 Georgia Chapter 7 Bankruptcy Exemptions

 The purpose of filing for bankruptcy is to achieve debt relief in order to rebuild a sense of financial security.
 In Georgia, exemptions in chapter 7 are very important.
 It is nearly impossible to do so if everything you own is taken from you during bankruptcy.
 Many people assume that you must lose everything including things such as your finances, your home, and your car when you file, but this is not true.
-According to United States Code §522, a person who files for bankruptcy may request certain exemptions, including interest on home loans and vehicles, any life insurance policies that have no yet matured, and other such assets.
+According to the United States Code §522, a person who files for bankruptcy in Georgia may request certain exemptions, including interest on home loans and vehicles, any life insurance policies that have not yet matured, and other such assets.

-It is important to note that some states will allow the person filing to choose between using Federal exemptions or state exemptions.
+It is important to note that some states will allow the person filing to choose between using federal exemptions or state exemptions.
 The State of Georgia does not allow you to do this.
 You must use Georgia state exemptions.
-There are a few instances that you may be able to use federal non bankruptcy exemptions.
+There are a few instances that you may be able to use federal non-bankruptcy exemptions.

 Some of the most common Georgia bankruptcy exemptions are :